cb-linux/breath/README.md

 <h1><a href="https://eupnea-linux.github.io/main.html#/depthboot-pages/requirements">‼️➡️ Build now ⬅️‼️</a></h1>
 Due to licensing restraints, Depthboot cannot be distributed as an iso.
 Instead, it has to be build locally.

+You can alternatively use [EupneaOS](https://github.com/eupnea-linux/eupnea-os) which does offer prebuilt isos.

 ## Depthboot vs mainline
 (Mainline = stock, unmodified Linux distribution)